 Here are each of the Image of the Month as selected on my other blog.
-You can click on the link in each title to see the runner ups, or get more info about the selection.
+You can click on the link in each title to see the runners up, or get more info about the selection.

 Linda had retired a few days before this was taken, and I think it perfectly captures our mood for the day.